tman0004/theme-park-planner/README.md

 ## Setup

-To run this project, install the package locally and open the webpage directly. no package needs to be installed for this program.
+To run this project, install the package locally and open the webpage directly.

+This is a website application, and all the packages that need are linked directly inside our JavaScript code, so there are no package needs to be installed.

 ## File Structure